12 Simple Ways to Get Foreign Language Immersion Without Going Abroad

 Start with a cookbook

-Find a book that will instruct you how to prepare the cuisine of the country or culture where your target language is spoken.
-Even if the cookbook’s in English, cooking some dishes will help you better understand the daily life and culture of the people who speak the language you want to learn.
+Find a book that will instruct you on how to prepare the cuisine of the country or culture where your target language is spoken.
+Cooking some dishes will help you better understand the daily life and culture of the people who speak the language you want to learn.

 For more language practice, look up recipes and cooking shows online.